History of hip-hop dance: Locking and roboting

 Like breaking, the different moves within the funk styles occurred due to the formation of crews.
 Don "Campbellock" Campbell created locking, and in 1973 founded The Lockers (originally called The Cambellock Dancers) in Los Angeles.
 Locking is characterized by consistently freezing or "locking" in place while dancing.
 Campbell developed locking accidentally while pausing in between dance moves when trying to remember how to do the Funky Chicken.
 He developed routines based on his new style using these pauses or "locks."
 Chang lists some of the other dance moves performed in locking, including "...points, skeeters, scooby doos, stop 'n go, which-away, and the fancies."

 The Lockers made several appearances on Soul Train—the song-and-dance television program featuring funk music, soul music, disco, R&B, and social dancing.
 They also appeared on The Carol Burnett Show, The Tonight Show Starring Johnny Carson, The Dick Van Dyke Show, and Saturday Night Live.
 Three original members of The Lockers were Toni Basil, who doubled as the group's manager; Charles "Charles Robot" Washington, a pioneer of roboting; and Fred "Mr. Penguin" Berry, who played the character of Rerun on the television show What's Happening!!.
 Berry left the group in 1976 to be on the show and was replaced by street dancer Tony "Go-Go" Lewis.
 After The Lockers disbanded, Tony Go-Go went on to open a locking school in Japan in 1985.

 Roboting comes from Richmond, California.
 Before joining The Lockers, Charles Robot had his own dance crew called The Robot Brothers.
-He was inspired in 1969 by a mime artist named Robert Shields, who would pantomime in front of the Hollywood Wax Museum where he worked.
+He was inspired in 1969 by Robert Shields of Shields and Yarnell, then-a young street artist performing his robotic movements in front of the Hollywood Wax Museum.
 On October 27, 1973, The Jackson 5 performed "Dancing Machine" on Soul Train, which popularized roboting, but this was not the first time the dance had been performed on the show.
 Charles Robot had performed roboting on Soul Train two years earlier with his dance partner Angela Johnson.